The Sound of Silence in Social Networks: Results on Consensus

 \subsection{\texorpdfstring{Dissensus in $\SOMplus$ Models}{Example of Dissensus in SOMplus Models}}

+We now prove through an insightful counterexample that, unlike in the \emph{memoryless} $\SOMminus$ models, consensus is not guaranteed in $\SOMplus$ models for clique graphs.
+This negative result shows that incorporating a minimal yet natural memory mechanism (where only the most recent public opinions are considered) can actually hinder consensus.

-For the $\SOMplus$ models, consensus cannot even be guaranteed for clique graphs.
-While this model shares similarities with $\SOMminus$ regarding perpetual silence, it introduces a unique phenomenon where the entire graph can enter and indefinitely remain in a silent state.
+While $\SOMplus$ models share similarities with $\SOMminus$ ones regarding perpetual silence, it introduces a unique phenomenon where the entire graph can enter and indefinitely remain in a silent state.
 This distinction stems from how silent agents influence the opinion update in $\SOMplus$.

 Recall from Section \ref{subsubsec:MU} that $\PBv{t}$ is the public state of opinion at time $t$ and represents the most recent public opinion of each agent.
-Henceforth we will refer to $\PBv{t}_i$ as the \emph{public opinion of agent $i$}.

-In $\SOMplus$, non-silent agents influence the opinions of their neighbors as in $\SOMminus$.
-But, silent agents influence the opinions of their neighbors with their public opinion instead of excluding their opinion from the updates as in $\SOMminus$.
+Henceforth, we will refer to $\PBv{t}_i$ as the \emph{public opinion of agent $i$}.
+In $\SOMplus$, speaking agents influence the opinions of their neighbors as in $\SOMminus$.
+Nevertheless, unlike in $\SOMminus$, silent agents influence their neighbors with their public opinion.

-Consequently, if an agent's opinion converges to a value that places the last public opinions of more than half of its neighbors outside its tolerance range, the agent will remain perpetually silent unless its neighbors change their public opinions.
-This scenario can lead to a state where intuitively some or all agents become ``tire'' of the discourse and cease participation (i.e., become silent), while the remaining active agents continue to consider the public opinions of these silent agents.
+Hence, if agent $i$'s opinion converges to a value where most recent public opinions of more than a fraction $\Maj_i$ of its neighbors fall outside its tolerance range, the agent will remain perpetually silent.
+This leads to scenarios where agents withdraw from discourse, while other agents continue to be influenced by these outdated public opinions.

 Unlike $\SOMminus$, where opinions of silent agents are disregarded, $\SOMplus$ allows for the persistence of unchanged public opinions indefinitely.
-This characteristic can result in dissensus due to the formation of public opinions that no longer reflect the current opinions of silent agents.
+This can result in dissensus (i.e., lack of convergence to a consensus) due to the formation of public opinions that no longer reflect the current opinions of silent agents.